 International Trade Mark Application

-1. File a trade mark application in each country of interest
+- File a trade mark application in each country where protection of your brand is sought

-2. File a Madrid Protocol international trade mark application through the Madrid System
+- File a Madrid Protocol international trade mark application through the Madrid International System, designating multiple countries through one filing

 In order for the filing that you make to retain the original filing date of your Australian trade mark application, the filing(s) whether via path 1 or 2 above must be made within 6 months of the original filing date of your Australian trade mark application.